From Bamboo to Conservation The Fascinating Journey of the Red Panda

 Diet: Bamboo and Beyond

-Behavior and Lifestyle: The Solitary Life
+Behavior and Lifestyle: A Solitary Life

 The mating season for red pandas is between January and March.
 After a gestation period of about 135 days, the female gives birth to a litter of one to four cubs.
 Cubs are born blind and helpless, completely dependent on their mother for nourishment and protection.
-They stay in the nest, which is often a hollow tree or rock crevice lined with leaves and grass until they are mature enough to venture outside.

 Red panda cubs are very dependent on their mothers in their early months, and they learn essential survival skills from them.
 They begin to explore their surroundings at about three months of age and are fully weaned by six months.
 Young red pandas stay with their mothers until the next mating season, at which time they leave to establish their territories.
 In the wild, red pandas have a lifespan of 8 to 10 years, while those in captivity can live up to 15 years.